 https://github.com/vmware/photon/wiki/Downloading-Photon-OS

-It`s an ova, so easy to add to your cluster, and this is what i did:
+It`s an ova, so easy to add to your cluster, and this is what i did after deploying the ova:

 - Install Harbor first (the package itself in the Supervisor).